 Did you know you can use different lenses with your smartphone now?
 Having a couple of lenses to play with is a great idea if you want to take your images to the next level.

 As a photographer, I’m not going to lead you towards cheap lenses.
-There are a lot on the market when it comes to iPhone lenses.
-But, the truth is, the better the glass, the more pricey the lens will be.
+The truth is, the better the glass, the more pricey the lens will be.
 I’ve tried a variety of the cheaper smartphone lenses on the market and have not been impressed with any of them.
 I can, however, recommend the Moment lenses for smartphones.

 I like having a wide angle lens and a macro lens on hand for my smartphone.